Tymlez/guardian-terraform/README.md

 1. Clone the repo
 2. Copy `vars.auto.tfvars_sample` to `vars.auto.tfvars`
-3. Fill out the details required in `vars.auto.tfvars`
+3. Fill out the details required in `vars.auto.tfvars` (there are notes in the file for many variables)
 4. Deploy Infra first
    1. `cd infra`
    2. `cd aws` or `cd gcp`